 Motorcyclists are at risk for myriad injuries in the event of a motorcycle accident.
 This can range from soft tissue injuries and fractures to spinal cord and head injuries.
 In some cases – especially in cases of severe injuries – motorcyclists who were involved in an accident might suffer from emotional trauma in addition to their physical ailments.

-In such cases, Des Moines motorcyclists pursuing a liability claim or lawsuit against a negligent driver can factor this emotional distress into the claim.
+In such cases, Iowa motorcyclists pursuing a liability claim or lawsuit against a negligent driver can factor this emotional distress into the claim.

 Post-traumatic Stress Disorder (PTSD)

 Post-traumatic stress disorder (PTSD) may develop following a traumatic event like a motorcycle accident.
 Once known as a condition that soldiers exposed to the battlefield might develop – and previously referred to as shellshock – the condition might manifest for a variety of reasons.

 According to the National Institutes of Mental Health (NIMH), PTSD symptoms are grouped into three categories:

 - re-experiencing - flashbacks, nightmares and thoughts about the incident;

 - avoidance - avoiding certain events or actions, as well as emotional numbness, guilt and depression, difficulty remembering the event, and more; and

 - hyperarousal - easily startled, edginess, trouble sleeping, and intense episodes of anger.

 Head Injuries and Depression